 Obviously, this would depend on what the person preferred to be involved with.
-But, when it comes to prescription medication/opioids — probably some of the more commonly abused ones would be Vicodin for example.
-Vicodin is a drug that's commonly prescribed when people get injuries and suffer from pain over a decent period of time and the people will start to take the Vicodin medication a lot of times become addicted.
+But, when it comes to prescription medication/opioids — probably some of the more commonly abused ones would be Vicodin, for example.
+Vicodin is a drug that's commonly prescribed when people get injuries and suffer from pain over a decent period.
+People will start to take the Vicodin medication a lot of times and become addicted.

 Vicodin, Oxycodone, OxyContin

 Another commonly abused opioid or prescription medication is Oxycodone or OxyContin.
-This drug is again used for pain and it's something that is well-known to be abused and is well-known to have addictive characteristics and it's one of the drugs that I see a lot being sold on the black market.
+This drug is again used for pain, and it's something that is well-known to be abused and is well-known to have addictive characteristics, it's one of the drugs that I see a lot being sold on the black market.

 People will get it and sell it to other people.
 They even make a business out of it.
 Once you get addicted, it's very hard to become un-addicted to this particular drug.

-In addition to OxyContin, I think probably the most addictive drugs is heroin.
-It's highly addictive and it is highly degrading to the human body and the human spirit.
-Heroin is probably one of the worse drugs that an individual could be addicted to.
+In addition to OxyContin, I think probably the most addictive drug is heroin.
+It's highly addictive, and it is highly degrading to the human body and the human spirit.
+Heroin is probably one of the worst drugs that an individual could be addicted to.
 It's very expensive.

 You don't need as much of it to get high and to get the effect that people are looking for.
 People are ingesting it in many different ways.